As my collection of vintage computers grows, I wanted to look back on the hardware and operating systems I grew up with.

 In 1996, When my family was looking to buy a modern computer, I really wanted us to get a Macintosh.
 We had a computer lab with Macintosh “pizza box” computers at school (LC or LCII), and Macintosh computers were in all my favorite movies.

-However, we got a Packard Bell Multimedia C110.
-It was the family computer until 2003, though it went through many upgrades.
+However, we got a Packard Bell Multimedia C110 in 1996.
+It was the family computer until 2002, though it went through many upgrades.
 I spent so much of my money from mowing lawns on this system.
-I put in more RAM, a bigger hard drive, a Sound Blaster 32, and a video card.
+I put in more RAM, a bigger hard drive, a better sound card, and a 3D capable video card.
 I had also installed a few different operating systems on it.
-Windows 98SE was eventually installed on it, and later it dual booted SuSE Linux 6.4, too.
+I think Windows 98SE was the last OS installed, though at one point it was dual booting SuSE Linux 6.4, too.

 As 2000 rolled around, I started saving my money for a Mac of my own.
 The non-linear video editing in iMovie blew my mind, and Apple announced the public beta of Mac OS X with a UNIX subsystem.
 I thought this was going to be the best of both worlds.